 Send Payment to: Greystone HOA c/o Yvonne Hall, PO Box 7, Nolensville TN, 37135 or choose Online Payment

 You may pay by installments, as long as the last installment is received before the pool opens.
-Please contact a pool member for more information about installments.
+Please see our Payment Page or contact email@example.com for more information about installments.

-Hours: The pool hours are normally Monday-Saturday 10am-8pm and Sunday 12pm-8pm, Extended Swim Friday until 10pm —1st and 3rd Friday starting in June.
+Hours: The pool hours are normally Monday-Friday 11am-8pm, Saturday 10am-8pm, and Sunday 12pm-8pm, We offer Late-Night Swims until 10 pm Fridays in June and July.
 Hours are subject to changes due to weather, member requests, or special classes (such as swimming lessons or aerobics).
 Because we are NOT tied to a contract with a pool management company, we can change the hours on an ad-hoc basis.
 Contact a board member if you have a special request for different hours.
 The current pool hours are posted on a sign near the entrance.

-Parties: During regular pool hours, a party may be booked starting at $50.
+Parties: During regular pool hours, a party may be booked by a member starting at $50.
 This allows up to 10 non-members (and unlimited members) to visit the pool for 2 hours.
 We can provide a table for serving food.
 There are 4 additional tables that each seat 4-6 people for eating.
 Please tell us how many people you expect so we can be sure to have adequate lifeguards.
 Private parties may be booked in the evening starting at $100.
-The party starts at 8pm and ends at 10pm.
+The party starts at 8pm and ends at 10pm and cannot be booked during scheduled late-night swim nights.
 We will provide at least 2 lifeguards during nighttime parties.
+Non-members can reserve the pool for a party after hours only for twice the member rate, plus a refundable $100 deposit.
 Night-time parties are a lot of fun with the lit pool!
-To reserve a party, please email firstname.lastname@example.org or call/text 931-284-9295 (Kasi Haire, Pool Chairman).
+To reserve a party, please email firstname.lastname@example.org.

-ID policy: Like last year, members will sign in at the desk and be checked against a member list.
-Please be prepared to show a photo ID if asked during the first few weeks.
+ID policy: Members will sign in at the desk and be checked against a member list.
+Please be prepared to show a photo ID if asked.

 Changes to teen policy: All teens must write an adult’s contact phone number on the sign-in sheet, and this number will be checked and must reach an adult.
 As before, children 12 and over or those who have completed the 6th grade may visit the pool without an adult.
-Children under 12 may be accompanied by anyone over 16.
+Children under 12 must be accompanied by someone over 16.